YingyiLiu/HAMS/README.md

 HAMS (Hydrodynamic Analysis of Marine Structures) is an open-source software for the numerical computation of the wave effect upon marine structures.
 It is based on boundary integral equations in the potential flow theory for analysis of wave-structure interactions.
 It is currently written in FORTRAN 90.
 The code has been developed by the author Yingyi Liu for almost a decade.

-HAMS is released in the hope that it will contribute to eliminating the inequality (for those who are not able to afford to purchase a costly commercial BEM software) in the continuous research developments related with the offshore engineering and the ocean renewable energies.
+HAMS is released in the hope that it will contribute to eliminating the inequality (for those who are not able to afford to purchase a costly commercial BEM software) in the continuous research developments related to offshore engineering and the ocean renewable energies.

 HAMS is freely distributed under the Apache License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0, and may be modified and extended by researchers who intend to enhance its capabilities and port the code to other platforms.